7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 If your copy isn't working for you to effortlessly attract your dream clients and make you sales, it's working against you... simple as that.

-Maybe you're thinking to yourself, "I'm not a write" or "I hate writing" or "I simply don't have the time or energy to put in this amount of effort and working into writing my own copy, but I still want it done right" .
+Maybe you're thinking to yourself, "I'm not a writer" or "I hate writing" or "I simply don't have the time or energy to put in this amount of work and effort, but I still want my copy done right".

 Well friend... don't worry!
 Lots of people feel the same way.
-Which is why those people hiring a copywriter to write killer copy for them.
+Which is why those people hire a copywriter to do it for them.

 Hi, I'm Christa!
-A freelance copywriter who specializes in writing copy for small business owners and others alike.
-So, if you're searching around for a copywriter, feel free to browse around my website and learn more about me and what I offer.
+A freelance website copywriter who specializes in writing copy for small business owners and others alike.
+So, if you're looking to grow your business and attract your dream clients (beyond word of mouth and cold pitching) then I’m the copywriting companion you need friend!
+Feel free to visit my website and learn more about me and what I offer.

 Or you can simply check these out as well…

-• My blog - If you liked this article then you can find more just like this on my blog page.
+My blog - If you liked this article, you’ll find more just like it on my blog page, dive into topics like SEO, copywriting, blogging, and more.

-• My services - Feel free to snoop.
+My services - Feel free to snoop.
 I specialize in writing copy for websites, social media, and content for blogs.
-But I'm open to client requests as well.
+But I'm always open to client requests as well.